NOAA-ORR-ERD/PyGnome/Installing.rst

     > cd tests/unit_tests
     > pytest --runslow

+NOTE: the "runslow" tests requiring downloading data for the tests -- you can elimate that flag to get most of the tests to run)

 All the details
 ===============

-`Anaconda <https://store.continuum.io/cshop/anaconda/>`__ is a Python distribution that has most of the difficult-to-build packages that ``PyGNOME`` needs already built in.
+`Anaconda <https://store.continuum.io/cshop/anaconda/>`__ is a Python distribution that has most of the difficult-to-build packages that PyGNOME needs already built in.
 Thus it's a nice target for running GNOME on your own system. "conda" is the packaging manager used to manage the system.

 PyGNOME CAN be used with any Python distribution, but you will need to find or build a number of packages that are not easy to manage.
 If you are familiar with complex python packaging, then you can probably make it work.
 But conda makes it much easier, and that's what we use ourselves, and support that use.